Learn more about what makes workplace communication so important and how to improve your communication skills.

 Not every issue deserves its own meeting.
 When you have something to communicate, consider its importance, urgency, and complexity, and pick the right channel accordingly.
 Have a simple team reminder?
 A quick group message or email can get the point across.
 Need to learn or teach somebody how to use a tool?
 A face-to-face meeting might be the better method.
 Establishing team-wide practices about when to use which channel of communication can be a good idea.

-If your workplace needs some technological updates, consider approaching your manager to see if the organization is willing to invest in some.
+If your workplace needs some technological updates, consider approaching your manager to see if the organization is willing to invest in them.
 Plenty of chat platforms, email providers, and video conferencing tools can significantly improve communication flow.

 Here are some best practices to make meetings efficient and effective:

-• Share out meeting notes afterward.
+Share meeting notes afterward.

 Creating a trusting environment is key to good communication in a workplace.
 People should feel comfortable voicing concerns, asking questions, and contributing their ideas.

 You don't have to be in a leadership position to create changes in work culture.
 Start by seeking out these opportunities yourself.
-Suggest grabbing lunch with coworkers, joining a work club—or starting your own.
+Suggest grabbing lunch with coworkers, joining a work club, or starting your own.

 Though it’s okay to cancel a meeting if there's no agenda, try to refrain from canceling too often.
 This might erode trust among employees and take away valuable time for employees to surface questions.